Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Security/HTB/Sherlocks/Very Easy/PhishNet.md

 less email.eml
 ```

-This reveals most of the data that we care about, but we still need to analyse the malicious zip, we can extract this using `ripmime`:
+This reveals most of the data that we care about, but we still need to analyse the malicious zip, we can extract this using `unzip`:

 ```Bash
 unzip -l Invoice_2025_Payment_1.zip # View the file WITHOUT extracting it.